yoonlight/APCGAN-AttuNet/README.md

 ## Run Order:
-1. Create the environment with conda env create:
+1. Create the environment in your terminal:
 ```python
 conda env create -f environment.yml
 ```